 The Polonsky Academy for Advanced Study in the Humanities and Social Sciences, established by Dr. Leonard Polonsky in 2014, is one of the newest international fellowship programs worldwide that aims to produce cutting-edge research in these fields.

-Each year, the Polonsky Academy awards up to seven postdoctoral fellowships, tenable for up to four years (with a possible fifth year in exceptional circumstances), to outstanding international scholars working in any field of the humanities and social sciences.
+Each year, the Polonsky Academy awards up to seven postdoctoral fellowships, tenable for up to four years, to outstanding international scholars working in any field of the humanities and social sciences.

 Press here for the Call for Applications.